artwil94/rail-distance/README.md

 3. **Sync the project**: Ensure that all Gradle dependencies are downloaded and the project is synced successfully.

 4. **Run the app**: Connect an Android device or start an emulator and run the app from Android Studio.
-(Application works offline, but requires download data from API at least once, so network connection needed)
+(The application works offline, but requires downloading data from API at least once to save it locally, so a network connection is needed)

 ## Usage